LArbys/singularity-xrootd/README.md

 Container to be used for file xfer from FNAL.
 In order to xfer files, the container must have its certificates to FNAL updated periodically.

+# Steps to using this container and image (from scratch)

+Part 1: build the container
+* build the container

+Part 2: move the container to Tufts
+* go to the Tufts cluster (and probably to some place your user directory)
+* clone this repository
+* copy the container to the repository folder as there are scripts we will use

+Part 3: renew your user grid certificate on a MicroBooNE machine
+* log into the microboone machine
+* on the UBmachine: load/renew your certificates, find your UID
+* back on tufts cluster: make a copy of example_setup_container_X.sh and edit it as instructed
+* start the container, go to the repo dir, run the script

+Part 4: make a list of files to transfer. either:
+* make a filelist
+* retrieve or setup a SAM definition

+Part 5: setup xfer_script and run

 ## Building the container

 First find a computer that has docker and singularity (e.g. meitner).
 You will also need `sudo` access to build the container.